nearform/the-fastify-workshop/deck.md

 - Note that as we only refactor in this step we don't have a try it out slide.
 You can try things from earlier steps and expect them to work

 - In this step we have also introduced integration tests.
-You can see these running if you run `yarn test`
+You can see these running if you run `npm run test`

 ---